-There are no corrections or changes in Junos OS Release 21.4R2 and 21.4R1 for Junos Fusion for Provider Edge.
+There are no corrections or changes in Junos OS Release 21.4R1 documentation for Junos fusion for provider edge.

 This section contains the procedure to upgrade Junos OS, and the upgrade and downgrade policies for Junos OS for Junos fusion for provider edge.
 Upgrading or downgrading Junos OS might take several hours, depending on the size and configuration of the network.